A simple model for entangled photon generation in resonant structures: Introduction

 Despite these advances, the theoretical description of nanoscale SPDC remains a challenge, especially in the case of metasurfaces and other nanostructured nonlinear materials.
 The standard approach to describing SPDC is based on the field quantization for plane-wave modes~\cite{Klyshko2018-fr}.
 This approach is valid in most materials because the vacuum fluctuations, which can be considered as the `seed' for SPDC, are distributed uniformly in wavevector space.
 In nanostructured materials, however, `geometric' resonances enhance the vacuum field within certain frequency bands, usually found using numerical simulations.
-These numerical solutions are difficult to combine with the standard analytical approach, invalidating the use of the standard approach in nanostructured materials.
+These numerical solutions are difficult to combine with the standard analytical approach, invalidating its use in nanostructured materials.
 In recent theoretical works, a Green's function approach, developed based on the quasi-normal modes of a nanostructure, has been applied to nanoresonators~\cite{Weissflog2024_APR,Weissflog_LaserPhotonicsRev_2022}.
 However, no comparison with experiment has been made.

-Here, we propose a simplified model to describe SPDC in resonant structures.
+Here, we propose and derive a simplified model to describe SPDC in resonant structures.
 The method is based on the fact that SPDC is a linear process under low parametric gain.
 That is, the number of photons seeding the process is not amplified along the sample.
 Then, the two stages of the process -- generation of photon pairs and the selection of resonant bands -- can be considered sequentially, although, in reality, they occur simultaneously.
 To test this model, we apply it to SPDC in etalons -- thin films with considerable reflection at both faces (see \Cref{fig:linearDecouplingSimple}).
 An etalon is a one-dimensional resonant structure and can be considered the simplest case of a micro- or nano-structure.
 We compare the results to both the rigorous theory of SPDC in an etalon~\cite{Kitaeva1982,Kitaeva2004} and our experiments on SPDC in a thin nonlinear slab with highly reflective interfaces.
-For low-gain SPDC, we find agreement between our simplified model and both experiment and rigorous theory.
-We then sketch how our model could be applied to other resonant nonlinear structures, such as a resonant metasurface.
+For low-gain SPDC, we derive the simplified model in the case of an etalon and find agreement between our simplified model and both experiment and rigorous theory.
+We then sketch how our model could be applied to other resonant nonlinear structures, such as resonant metasurfaces.